cpm-cmake/CPM.cmake/README.md

 - **Small repos** CPM takes care of package dependencies, allowing programmers to focus on creating small well-tested frameworks.
 - **Cross-Plattform** CPM adds projects via `add_subdirectory`, which is compatible with all cmake toolchains and generators.
 - **Reproducable builds** By using versioning via git tags it is ensured that a project will always be in the same state everywhere.
-- **No installation required** No need to install any third-party package managers.
-Just copy the files from the CMake directory and you're good to go.
+- **No installation required** No need to install anything.
+Just add the script to your project and you're good to go.

 # Limitations